RB Leipzig eye 'final step' to first major trophy

 There is an air of inevitability that Leipzig's first major trophy is coming.
 It's not if, but most definitely when.

 There have been painful near misses.
 The club finished second in their maiden season in the top flight, a feat repeated last year.
-There's two German Cup final losses, as well as that mesmeric sojourn through Europe's most star-studded club competition.
-Spurs were beaten twice on that run, while Atletico Madrid were also dispatched before the richly assembled Paris St Germain put a halt to the fun.
+There's two German Cup final losses, as well as that sojourn through Europe's most star-studded club competition.
+Spurs were beaten twice on that run, while Atletico Madrid were also dispatched before Paris St Germain put a halt to the fun.

-Walk through the streets of Leipzig and talk to fans now, and the growing feeling is that the party may well be kicking off soon.

-Another spot in the German Cup final was booked earlier this month, on top of their shot at the Europa League against a Rangers side who have already beaten German opposition in Dortmund, but must now try and repeat the feat without top striker Alfredo Morelos or back up Kemar Roofe.
+Walk through the streets of Leipzig and talk to fans, and the growing feeling is that the party may well be kicking off soon.
+Another spot in the German Cup final was booked earlier this month, on top of their shot at the Europa League.

 Belief has been restored by head coach Domenico Tedesco, who replaced Jesse Marsch before Christmas.
 A high-intensity game has been switched out for a more pragmatic approach of ball retention and slow build up, and it's paying off.